 That is God’s miracle.
 God has set an open door before you.

+5) Join the miracle

 We are looking for commitment — Jesus is not much interested in hearers, He is looking for doers.
 It will call for a commitment.
 It will call for caring about these MEN and their souls.
 It will call for prayer and intercession for them.
 And then building the relationships by regular contact.

-Now complete the questionnaire and report the decisions you have made to one of your leaders.
+Now complete the questionnaire and discuss the decisions you have made with your deacons.

 Ask for prayer and discuss how you will begin.
 Then use this slip to share with others.